-- \405-406.
-The Old Regime and the Revolutionary Era.
+- 405-406.
+THE OLD RECIME AND THE REVOLUTIONARY ERA.
 A short account of Europe after the age of Louis XIV; a study of the phenomenon of Enlightened Despotism, of the nature of the French Revolution and the career of Napoleon.

-3 credits each semester. - 409-410.
+3 credits each semester. - \409-410.
 EUROPE FROM 1815 TO 1870.
 A study of the political and economic developments of the period, with special emphasis on the importance therein of ideological considerations.
 3 credits each semester. - 411-412.
-EUROPE FROM 1870 to 1914.
+EUROPE FROM 1870 TO 1914.
 An intensive study of international relations in the period with a background of the internal political and economic development of the nations.

-3 credits each semester. - \424.
-International Relations Since 1914.
+3 credits each semester. - 424.
+INTERNATIONAL RELATIONS SINCE 1914.
 The causes of the War of 1914, its course and the settlement after it; a sketch of international relations since 1919 with emphasis upon the growth of Russia's power and the resurgence of Germany.
+3 credits second semester.

+ANCIENT HISTORY

+- \417-418.
+THE ANCIENT HISTORY OF AFRASIA.
+The problem of an Afrasian Chalcolithic Culture.
+Egyptian Civilization.
+Sumerian Civilization.
+The derivation of the Indus Valley Culture.
+Babylonian and Hittite Civilizations.
+Minoan Civilization.
+Syriac Civilization.
+Absorption of Egyptian, Babylonian and Hittite Civilizations.
+3 credits each semester. - 428.
+THE ANCIENT HISTORY OF CHINA.
+A schematic and analytical treatment of the history of China from origins to 589 A.D.
+Special attention is given to the Shang period in the light of the Anyang excavations.
+The treatment of the entire subject is related comparatively so far as possible to the history of European and Greek and Roman Civilizations.
+3 credits second semester.

+\Offered in 1942-1948.